tugcetunalilar/Azure_CapstoneProject/README.md

 ![AutoMLDeployment](Images/AutoMLDeployment.png "AutoML Deployment")

+## Project Improvements

+Here is a list of some suggestions for project improvement in the future:

+1) Choosing a more powerful computer cluster to increase the concurrent iterations.

+2) Improve the dataset by adding more data so that we get more allocated to training and test datasets.

+3) Tune more parameters in hyperdrive experiment

+4) Try Bayesian Parameter sampling for speed purposes

 ##Screen Recording
 *Youtube Link* -  - This is a video [screencast](https://www.youtube.com/watch?v=umoGFVxqQRQ&feature=youtu.be) of my going through the screenshots and the flow of the project.